jphamilton/asteroids/README.md

 ## Controls
-* Press 1 for Player 1 start
+* 1 or Tap for Player 1 start
-* Left/Right arrow to rotate
+* Left/Right arrow or pan left/right to rotate
-* Up arrow to thrust
+* Up arrow/pan up to thrust
-* Ctrl to fire
+* Ctrl/tap to fire
-* Space for hyperspace
+* Space/pinch out for hyperspace

 ## Screenshots